JuhaniUri/commands-cheatsheet/Backups/Readme.md

-## Let put it together to one table as an example
+## Let put it together to one table

 | Backup settings           |                |
 | ------------------------- | -------------- |